Indian environment minister dismisses claims of charity crackdown

-NEW DELHI, June 9 (Thomson Reuters Foundation) - India's environment minister has dismissed claims of a crackdown on green charities, saying that the government valued the role of civil society groups working to protect the country's people, wildlife and forests.
+NEW DELHI (Thomson Reuters Foundation) - India's environment minister has dismissed claims of a crackdown on green charities, saying that the government valued the role of civil society groups working to protect the country's people, wildlife and forests.

 Last month, more than 170 charities wrote an open letter to Prime Minister Narendra Modi claiming his government was trying to muzzle foreign-funded non-profits that spoke out against industrial projects such as coal mining and power plants.